 But don’t ask us, we might be biased.

-Reference the Wall Street Journal, U.S. News & World Report, the Jobs Rated Almanac, CNN Money, Bureau of Labor Statistics, and others.
+Reference the Wall Street Journal, U.S. News & World Report, Forbes, the Jobs Rated Almanac, CNN Money, Bureau of Labor Statistics, and others.
 No matter the source, the actuary field is rated consistently as one of the best jobs in America.
 In fact, few other occupations offer the combination of benefits that an actuarial career can offer – a positive work environment, a collaborative culture, positive employment outlook, job security, growth opportunity, and salary (especially salary for casualty actuaries).
 A career as an actuary is hard to beat.
 Smart move.

-Check out these ratings to start:
+Check out these articles to start: